 Request For Proposal (RFP) is a powerful document.
-By publicly soliciting bids on your software development project, you can get price quotes from a variety of IT firms.
+By publicly soliciting bids on your technology project, you can get price quotes from a variety of technology firms.
 And of course, your RFP can be very carefully written to ensure that your every demand is met, and to lay out the measures that will be used to assess the final product once it has been delivered.
-Ideally, the RFP is a relatively quick way of finding the best and/or lowest bidder who can solve your problem by helping you write some software.
+Ideally, the RFP is a relatively quick way of finding the best and/or lowest bidder who can solve your problem through technology.

-But ideals rarely become reality, and the RFP is not a magic bullet that will solve your software development woes.
+But ideals rarely become reality, and the RFP is not a magic bullet that will solve your technology woes.
 In fact, it’s an often-misused tool that can lead companies down inefficient, wasteful paths—and sometimes leave them stuck in bed with the wrong partners.

-The biggest problem with RFPs is that there’s often a difference between what you think you need and what you actually need, both in the sense of the short-term systemic needs of your software and the long-term strategic needs of your business.
-Companies that see a problem and immediately issue an RFP are skipping a crucial step in the software development process: discovery.
+The biggest problem with RFPs is that there’s often a difference between what you think you need and what you actually need, both in the sense of the short-term systemic needs of your technology and the long-term strategic needs of your business.
+Companies that see a problem and immediately issue an RFP are skipping a crucial step in the process: discovery.

-The discovery process in software is a bit like the discovery process in law in that it’s about studying the situation and all the evidence before the action (the trial or the software development) begins.
+The discovery process in technology is a bit like the discovery process in law in that it’s about studying the situation and all the evidence before the action begins.
 Lawyers go through discovery so that they can go into a trial knowing exactly what they’re facing, having reviewed all of the evidence that’s out there and thought through how it can be best used to support their case.
-Companies with software development needs should be doing the same thing: going through discovery before development begins in order to assess their own needs, planning out the software development roadmap, and ensuring that those plans align correctly with the company’s broader strategic vision.
+Companies with technology needs should be doing the same thing: going through discovery before development begins in order to assess their own needs, planning out the technology roadmap, and ensuring that those plans align correctly with the company’s broader strategic vision.

 Discovery can be a useful tool for discovering whether or not you’ve really made the right match with your IT contractor, too.